Skip to main content

 What is a broadband outage?

 A broadband outage is a problem with your provider’s network that causes you to lose your internet connection.
-This is usually contained in a particular area, but it can sometimes affect customers nationwide.
+This is usually contained in a particular area but can sometimes affect customers nationwide.

-Outages don’t always just affect your property in particular as there are many parts of a network beyond the line that connects to your house.
+Outages don’t always just affect your property in particular, as many parts of a network are beyond the line that connects to your house.
 An outage could be a fault with internal systems run by the provider, between the provider’s broadband exchange and the cabinet on your street, or even due to high internet traffic in the area.
 All of these issues would mean multiple customers would be affected at once.

-But an internet outage could also be specific to your own home connection too, such as an issue with the cable that connects to your home, or another hardware error on your property.
+But an internet outage could also be specific to your own home connection, such as an issue with the cable that connects to your home, or another hardware error on your property.

 Broadband outages in the UK

 Different locations across the UK have had varying levels of disruption caused by broadband outages.
-This year it was Nottingham residents that were hit hardest by broadband outages, spending the longest time offline over the course of the year and losing 9.2 million hours of broadband access annually.
+This year, Yorkshire and Humberside were hit the hardest by far, with residents losing 587 hours of online time on average over the past year.

 Our latest research revealed which UK locations have suffered the most broadband outages and which ones were stuck offline for the longest.